osm-fr/osmose-backend/doc/2-PluginMapCSS.md

 }
 ```

-The `min-josm-version` is to JOSM to ignore Osmose-QA MapCSS extensions.
+The `min-josm-version` is required by JOSM to ignore Osmose-QA MapCSS extensions.
 But it is now an old JOSM version (14481) and can be safely ignored.

 Additional Osmose-QA property `-osmoseTags` can be set to have common Osmose-QA tags applied to all the rules of this MapCSS file.